Islam and blasphemy: Hadith

 According to several hadiths, Muhammad ordered a number of enemies executed "in the hours after Mecca's fall".
 One of those who was killed was Ka'b ibn al-Ashraf, because he had insulted Muhammad.

 A variety of punishments, including death, have been instituted in Islamic jurisprudence that draw their sources from hadith literature.
 Sources in hadith literature allege that Muhammad ordered the execution of Ka'b ibn al-Ashraf.
 After the Battle of Badr, Ka'b had incited the Quraysh against Muhammad, and also urged them to seek vengeance against Muslims.
 Another person executed was Abu Rafi', who had actively propagandized against Muslims immediately before the Battle of Ahzab.
 Both of these men were guilty of insulting Muhammad, and both were guilty of inciting violence.
 While some have explained that these two men were executed for blaspheming against Muhammad, an alternative explanation is that they were executed for treason and causing disorder (fasad) in society.

 Muhammad declared that there shall be no punishment for murdering anyone who disparages, abuses or insults him (tashtimu, sabb al rasool).
 One hadith tells of a man who killed his pregnant slave because she persisted in insulting Muhammad.
 Upon hearing this, Muhammad is reported to have exclaimed: "Do you not bear witness that her blood is futile!" (anna damah hadarun) This expression can be read as meaning that the killing was unnecessary, implying that Muhammad condemned it.
 However, most hadith specialists interpreted it as voiding the obligation of paying the blood money which would normally be due to the woman's next of kin.
 Another hadith reports Muhammad using an expression which clearly indicates the latter meaning:

 Islamic law

 Traditional jurisprudence

-The Quran curses those who commit blasphemy and promises blasphemers humiliation in the Hereafter.
+The Quran curses those who commit blasphemy and promises blasphemers humiliation in the Afterlife.
 However, whether any Quranic verses prescribe worldly punishments is debated: some Muslims believe that no worldly punishment is prescribed while others disagree.
 Islamic jurisprudence (fiqh) of Sunni and Shia madhabs have declared different punishments for the religious crime of blasphemy, and they vary between schools.
 These are as follows: